saverio-negro/StackBoard/README.md

             flat.append(block)
         }
     }

     return flat
 }
 ```

-This flattening ensures visual consistency and avoids unintended nesting artifacts.
+This "flattening" ensures visual consistency and avoids the rendering of `Section` views — sections are rendered differently than any other views — within other `Section` views, limiting the rendering of `Section` to the first layer — in `StackBoard`.

 ---

 ## StackBoard: Rendering Logic

-The main layout engine uses metadata in `AnyBlock` to decide rendering strategy at runtime:
+The `StackBoard` view uses metadata in `AnyBlock` to decide rendering strategy at runtime:

 ```swift
 public struct StackBoard: View {